 The big selling point for tourists heading to Green Turtle Cay is that there isn't much going on there.
 Surprisingly, there is a museum that focuses on local contributions to the art world, the rest of your time spent exploring the island will lead you to beaches and unique land formations – some of which are located underneath the surface of the sea.

-There are a small variety of beaches to enjoy on the island.
-Snorkeling is available at some locations, for people who enjoy this relaxing pastime.
-Just click on the name of each beach for more information concerning that particular stretch of sand.
+There are a handful of beaches to choose from on the island.
+Snorkeling is available at some of the beaches, for vacationers who enjoy this relaxing pastime.
+Click on the name of each beach to get additional information about that particular location.

-If you enjoy expanding your knowledge of other cultures and places, you should consider visiting a museum during your vacation.
+If you like to expand your knowledge of other cultures and places, you might want to visit a museum while on vacation on Green Turtle Cay.

-The chart just below shows more information on a museum on the island.
+The chart below offers more details on a museum on the island.

 |Albert Lowe Museum||(242) 367-4094||6.1 mi.
 North-Northwest of Central Treasure Cay||Green Turtle Cay|

-If you are looking to do some sight-seeing, visit Memorial Sculpture Garden.
-It is located within southern Green Turtle Cay.
+Many travelers choose to visit Memorial Sculpture Garden.
+It is located in southern Green Turtle Cay.
 Learn all about important Bahamians by visiting the Memorial Sculpture Garden on Green Turtle Cay, where busts and placards detail their histories.

 |Memorial Sculpture Garden||Monument||6.1 mi.
 North-Northwest of Central Treasure Cay||Green Turtle Cay|

-Do you want to enjoy more of your vacation out in the fresh air?
-You might be happy to find out that the island has an interesting nature preserve nearby.
+Do you hope to spend more of your vacation time outdoors?
+You may be happy to find out that the island has an interesting nature preserve nearby.

-Black Sound Cay is a nature preserve located on Great Abaco, Northwest of Green Turtle Cay.
+Black Sound Cay is a nature preserve found within Great Abaco, Northwest of Green Turtle Cay.
 Black sound Cay is not a major tourist attraction.
 Instead it really just serves as a protected area for wildlife.

 |Black Sound Cay||Nature Sanctuary/Wildlife Reserve||1.1 mi.
 South of Central Crab Cay||Great Abaco|